Kotlin Generic Variance Modifiers

 or in

-modifier), we say it is invariant, so it expects an exact type.
-So if we have class Box<T>
+modifier), we say it is invariant and thus expects an exact type.
+So, if we have class Box<T>

 , then there is no relation between Box<Puppy>